joshua-Evans-1/terraform-multi-cloud/docs/VPNimplement.md

 in order to implement a vpn connection on gcp we need

 Cloud Router:
-* A fully distributed and managed Google Cloud service to provide dynamic routing using BGP for your VPC networks.
+* A fully distributed and managed Google Cloud service to provide dynamic routing using BGP for the network

 HA VPN gateway: